stabenfeldt/hoome/README.md

   end

-Remember to generate an API key for that user too.
+Remember to generate an API key for that user in the Solidus admin interface.

 rails server